Curfew Information for Essendon Airport

 Proposed amendments to the Air Navigation (Essendon Airport) Regulations 2001

-The Department of Infrastructure and Regional Development (the Department) is seeking comments through public consultation on proposed amendments to the Air Navigation (Essendon Airport) Regulations 2001 (the Regulations) which are intended to facilitate aircraft movements at Essendon Airport while protecting community amenity.
+The Department of Infrastructure and Regional Development (the Department) undertook public consultation on a proposal to amend the Air Navigation (Essendon Airport) Regulations 2001, between 11 September 2017 and 24 October 2017.